Last Updated on October 3, 2023 by Igor Karni

 November through February sees below-freezing temperatures and frigid winter weather.
 Most hotels and restaurants in Bar Harbor are closed, and the park switches to winter hours, which means major hiking trails and parts of Park Loop Road are also closed.
 As such, we recommend cyclists avoid visiting in the winter.

 Visit the NPS’ Acadia National Park webpage here for more information that will help you plan your trip!

 If you’re interested in renting an e-bike while visiting the park, there are a few options!
 Pedego Electric Bikes – Bay Harbor offers rentals in hourly and daily increments.
 Island Time E-bike Rentals offers rentals for 4-hour, 7-hour, and full-day increments.
 Southwest Cycle has e-bikes that can be rented for daily or weekly rates.
+Check out Acadia E-bike Adventures, they rent Electric Bike Company e-bikes.
 And lastly, Acadia Bike has rental options for half days and full days.